You are here

 A description of our past activities on this issue can be found here.

-Since January 2012 the unit coordinates a new EC project DIRHA (see http:/dirha.fbk.eu), whose reference scenario is an automated home that is equipped with a microphone network and can be voice-controlled in any room.
-The challenges and complexity addressed by the project are multi-fold, but basically related to the opportunity for the user to interact with the system, through spoken dialogue sessions, even while other speakers, noise, and interfering sources are active.
-The targeted system will also have to operate in five different languages.
+From January 2012 to December 2014, the unit coordinated the EC project DIRHA (see http:/dirha.fbk.eu), whose reference scenario was an automated home that is equipped with a microphone network and can be voice-controlled in any room.
+The challenges and complexity addressed by the project were multi-fold, but basically related to the opportunity for the user to interact with the system, through spoken dialogue sessions, even while other speakers, noise, and interfering sources are active.
+The targeted system had also to operate in five different languages.
 More details about the project can be found here.

-The unit is also working on application-oriented activities, in particular under DOMHOS (Domotic and hospital speech interaction), a project that is funded at local level (FESR) and is conducted in cooperation with two local small enterprises (DomoticArea s.p.a. and UniHospital s.p.a.).
-The project aims to transfer to the market technologies for distant-speech interaction in the home and in the surgery-room contexts:
+The unit was also working on application-oriented activities, in particular under DOMHOS (Domotic and hospital speech interaction), a project that was funded at local level (FESR) and was conducted in cooperation with two local small enterprises (DomoticArea s.p.a. and UniHospital s.p.a.).
+The project aimed to transfer to the market technologies for distant-speech interaction in the home and in the surgery-room contexts:

-Finally, we are active towards the development of embedded solutions for distant-speech interaction.
+Finally, we were active towards the development of embedded solutions for distant-speech interaction.
 The study on the adaptation of these technologies to the latter context (i.e., a software implementation on computing platforms of small size, low-cost, and low-power) started in 2012.
 In our case, the acoustic and speech signals are acquired by an array consisting of miniaturized digital MEMS microphones.
-More details on our recent activities can be found here.
-Such solutions can represent the starting point for next important technology transfer actions, given the very limited cost to realize it and the small size of the targeted product.
+More details on these activities can be found here.
+We also worked on a robotic platform, as described here.